 H.M.
 Smith worked at the Greenwich Observatory Time Service and spent the 1970s working with the CCIR to get other agencies to adopt the new UTC with its leap seconds.

 This explanatory note was incorporated into the resolutions of the General Assembly (see page 16).
 Here is the French text.
 Below is an English translation.

-During the subsequent five years the characteristics of the radio broadcast time scale were re-discussed at many more meetings.
+During the five years subsequent to 1964 the characteristics of the radio broadcast time scale were re-discussed at many more meetings.
 Despite warnings from astronomers, in 1970 the CCIR decided to implement a new compromise.
 With no foresight for the problems that would ensue, the leap second was instituted in 1972.

 During the decade after the CCIR implemented the leap second in the radio broadcasts they renamed the time scale UTC and promoted the use of the time scale for all applications.
 As a result UTC with leap seconds was adopted as the perfectly commendable solution by the CCDS, CGPM, IAU, ITU, CCITT, and national governments.